 - Early or very late loss of baby teeth

-- Crowding, misplaced or blocked teeth around age seven or eight
+- Crowding, misplaced or blocked teeth around age 7 or 8

 - Clicking, popping and shifting of jaws on opening and closing